 OVERVIEW

 2. Afonina IS, et al. MALT1-a universal soldier: multiple strategies to ensure NF-vB activation and target gene expression.
 FEBS J. 2015; 282(17):3286-97.

 5. Plotnik JP, et al. MALT1 protease inhibition overcomes BTK inhibitor resistance and shows synergistic activity with venetoclax in models of B-cell lymphoma and leukemia.
-AACR2023.
-Poster 6156.
+Poster 6156 presented at: AACR2023.

+OVERVIEW